Candidate Joined Another Firm Despite Agreement – What Legal Actions Can We Take?

 jayasree3662

 I work for an IT staffing and consulting firm.
-We place applicants in top firms, but one individual was diverted from another consultant, and despite our orders not to go, the candidate joined the company through the other consulting.
-What legal steps may we take against the candidate?
+We place applicants in top firms, but one individual was diverted by another consultant.
+Despite our orders not to proceed, the candidate joined the company through the other consulting firm.
+What legal steps can we take against the candidate?

 Dinesh Divekar